acktreptow/portfolio-pete/README.md

 ### Projects Section

-For this section, Pete's projects had to display in a 2x2 grid format.
-This was done by importing the Card component into the Project Section component, which passed the data down as props.
+Pete's projects had to display in a 2x2 grid format.
+I did this by importing the Card component into the Project Section component, which passed the data down as props.
 I then also ensured they looked good on mobile phones by having each project in their own column.
-Something not asked for by Meta, but something I wanted to do as it further improved my Chakra UI implementation and general documentation researching skills.
+This wasn't asked for by Meta, but something I wanted to do as it further improved my Chakra UI implementation and general documentation researching skills.

 ### Contact Me Section